-One point made numerous times in guidance and agency responses that every agency should consider, whether compiling administrative records contemporaneously or only compiling a certified administrative record upon demand: a specific custodian responsible for the process should be designated, and that person should document the compilation process.
-Courts infrequently consider issues of whether the agency contemporaneously compiles a formal administrative record or compiles that record only post-hoc when needed as a certified administrative record for judicial review under the APA.
+One point made numerous times in guidance and agency responses, and that every agency should consider, whether compiling administrative rulemaking records contemporaneously or only compiling a certified an administrative record upon demand:- a specific custodian responsible for the process should be designated, and that person should document the compilation process.
+Courts infrequently consider issues of whether the agency contemporaneously compiles a formal administrative rulemaking record or compiles that record only post-hoc when needed as a certified an administrative record for judicial review under the APA.
 In certain instances, however, post-hoc compilation might adversely affect expeditious judicial review.

-An agency must expend considerable effort and scare resources to compile a full administrative record for every rulemaking that it undertakes.
-That expenditure must be balanced against the actual risk of litigation and subsequent requirement that it file a certified administrative record.
+An agency must expend considerable effort and scare resources to compile a full administrative rulemaking record for every rulemaking that it undertakes.
+That expenditure must be balanced against the actual risk of litigation and subsequent requirement that it file a certified an administrative record.
 The risk analysis is not easy to quantify and many agencies may find that litigation risks do not justify the compilation of voluminous records in each and every instance.
 An agency may have a limited litigation risk and very large and complex records.
-At the same time, some agencies compile an administrative record as a matter of routine because of the large volume of adjudications and the process of compilation is fully embedded within the routine operation of the adjudicatory process.
-Accordingly, the balance that must be struck is best analyzed by the agency and its litigators.
+At the same time, some agencies compile an administrative rulemaking record as a matter of routine because of the large volume of adjudication rulemaking frequency and the process of compilation is fully embedded within the routine operation of the adjudicatory process to better manage internal processes.
+Accordingly, the balance that must be struck is best analyzed by the